-CHAPTER 2300.
+SUBCHAPTER III.
 ARSON AND OTHER PROPERTY DAMAGE OFFENSES

-Section 2301.
+Section 1141.
 Arson

-- Section 2302.
+Section 1142.
 Endangering by Fire or Explosion

-- Section 2303.
-Unlawful Incendiary Devices

-- Section 2304.
-Criminal Damage

-- Section 2305.
-Causing or Risking Catastrophe; Ecological Catastrophe
+- Section 1143.
+Unlawful Incendiary Devices - Section 1144.
+Criminal Damage - Section 1145.
+Causing or Risking Catastrophe; Ecological Catastrophe - Section 1146.
+Dangerous violation of environmental statutes or regulations; unsafe handling of hazardous waste; improper disposal of solid waste

-- Section 2306.
-Definitions

-Comment on Section 2301.
+Comment on Section 1141.
 Arson

 Generally.
 This provision defines the offense of arson, a crime that combines the harms of two separate offenses: damaging property and endangering life.
-Like the current Delaware arson offenses, Section 2301 is restricted to situations where damage results to buildings, and not other kinds of property, due to the heightened risk of injury to persons present within those buildings.
-Other kinds of property damage are covered by the criminal damage offense in Section 2304.
+Like the current Delaware arson offenses, Section 1141 is restricted to situations where damage results to buildings, and no other kinds of property, due to the heightened risk of injury to persons present within those buildings.
+Other kinds of property damage are covered by the criminal damage offense in Section 1144.

 Relation to current Delaware law.
 Delaware currently has three degrees of arson spread across three provisions.
-Section 2301 combines these into a single offense, but preserves the distinctions present in current law by varying grading based upon the culpability of the defendant.
-Section 2301(a) combines the common elements of the offense definitions of §§ 801-03.
+Section 1141 combines these into a single offense, but preserves the distinctions present in current law by varying grading based upon the culpability of the defendant.
+Section 1141(a) combines the common elements of the offense definitions of §§ 801-03.
 The variations in required culpability are moved into the grading provisions of Subsection (b).

-Section 2302(b)(1) preserves the grades for damaging a building with a culpability higher than recklessness from 11 Del.
+Section 1141(b)(1) preserves the grades for damaging a building with a culpability higher than recklessness from 11 Del.
 C. §§ 802(a) and 803.
-Subsection (b)(1)(B), however, reinterprets the culpability as to another's presence in § 803(1)-(2) as recklessness.
+Subsection (b)(1)b., however, reinterprets the culpability as to another's presence in § 803(1)-(2) as recklessness.
 Those provisions impose liability for first-degree arson on a defendant who either knew another person was present in the damaged building, or knew of circumstances rendering such presence a "reasonable possibility."
 The definition of reckless action in the current § 231 applies when "the person is aware of and consciously disregards a substantial and unjustifiable risk that the element exists or will result from the conduct."
 The requirements in § 231 and § 803(2) are two ways of expressing the same idea.
 On the other hand, 11 Del.
 C. § 803 treats separately the defendant's knowledge or recklessness as to a person's presence in the building, despite applying the same grade to both.
-Therefore, Subsection (b)(1)(A) has been added to account for the materially more blameworthy case where a defendant knows a person is inside the building, making arson akin to attempted murder.
+Therefore, Subsection (b)(1)a. has been added to account for the materially more blameworthy case where a defendant knows a person is inside the building, making arson akin to attempted murder.
 Subsection (b)(2), additionally, preserves the grading from § 801 for a defendant who is merely reckless as to the resulting damage to a building.
-For an additional matter concerning culpability in Section 2301, see the footnote to Section 2301(b)(1).

-Section 2301(c) preserves the defense in §§ 801(b) and 802(b)(1) for defendants who choose to damage buildings that solely belong to them.
+Section 1141(c) preserves the defense in §§ 801(b) and 802(b)(1) for defendants who choose to damage buildings that solely belong to them.
 Presumably, in these situations, the defendant would have first-hand knowledge as to whether persons are present in the building, making it much less likely that human life would be endangered.
 But, an ownership defense cannot extend to situations where the defendant is reckless as to other persons' presence, which Subsection (c) specifies.
-Note that the owner-defendant could still commit a reckless endangerment offense under proposed Section 1203 if the burning creates a risk of injury to persons not present in the defendant's building.
+Note that the owner-defendant could still commit a reckless endangerment offense under proposed Section 1023 if the burning creates a risk of injury to persons not present in the defendant's building.
 Additionally, Subsection (c) does not retain the references in current law to acquiring consent from other owners of the building, because there is a general defense based on consent in proposed Section 208.